The Secret Life of Bees (novel): Themes

-The novel has many themes, including religion, labour, nature, racism, orphanhood and abandonment, mental health and suicide.
+The novel has many themes, including religion, labor, nature, racism, orphanhood and abandonment, mental health, and suicide.
 Lily's search for a mother figure is a part of the greater journey into her own identity.
 Lily learns about self-acceptance and self-forgiveness during this journey.
 The Bildungsroman showcases Lily's struggle to understand her role in her family and the world and work through her trauma.
 Another theme is the historical setting and racism in 1960s American South.
-The novel mentions police mistreatment of Black people, the Civil Rights Act of 1964, and the controversy of interracial relations.
+The novel mentions police mistreatment of black people, the Civil Rights Act of 1964, and the controversy of interracial relations.
 Mental health is another theme prevalent in the story.
 April and May, as well as Lily's mother, are affected by various mental illnesses.
 Although this is not stated directly, May exhibits symptoms of autism spectrum disorder (hyperempathy, restricted and stereotyped behaviour, speech abnormalities).

 Symbolism

-There are a couple big symbols and motifs in “The Secret Life of Bees."
+Several symbols and motifs are seen in The Secret Life of Bees.
 One major symbol is the bees and bee-related objects.
 Bees are a main symbol and motif in the novel.
-Bees are a symbol of two main things: Guidance and the power of a female community.
-This is seen in the theme.
+Bees are a symbol of two main things: Guidance and the power of a female community, which is seen in the theme.
 A major theme is that Lily is looking for a connection to her mother or some mother figure.
-In the story, there are many strong women she meets.
-She not only grows up with Rosalee, who is a surrogate mother to Lily, but she also meets the Boatwright Sister and the Daughters of Mary who enhance this symbol of power in a female community in relation to bees.
+In the story, she meets many strong women; she not only grows up with Rosaleen, who is a surrogate mother to Lily, but she also meets the Boatwright sisters and the Daughters of Mary, who enhance this symbol of power in a female community in relation to bees.

-Bees can also symbolize organization or “living in a civilized community.”
+Bees can also symbolize organization or "living in a civilized community".
 This can be connected to the black community and specifically the Boatwright sisters in this novel.
-Bees are very organized, and every bee needs to do its job.
-In the novel, there is a quote which says, “when a queen bee is taken from a hive, the other bees notice her absence” and it is very similar with the Boatwright sisters.
-Once May’s twin, April, died, May was never the same.
-She was emotionally sensitive after her twin passed.
-Once May took her own life, the Boatwright sisters, once again, had to learn how to move on and live with a loss and “missing bees.”
+Bees are very organized, and every bee needs to do her job.
+In the novel, a quote says, “when a queen bee is taken from a hive, the other bees notice her absence”, and it is very similar with the Boatwright sisters.
+Once May's twin April died, May was never the same; she became emotionally sensitive.
+Once May took her own life, the Boatwright sisters, once again, had to learn how to move on and live with a loss and missing bees.

 Honey represents wisdom and knowledge.
-In the plot, Lily is looking for the black Mary that is on a honey jar, and after finding the source of this honey, The Boatwright Sisters take Lily and Rosaleen in, and begin to share their wisdom and knowledge.
-Wisdom and knowledge about bees, life, Lily’s dad, T. Ray, and Lily’s mother, Deborah.
+In the plot, Lily is looking for the Black Mary that is on a honey jar, and after finding the source of this honey, the Boatwright sisters take Lily and Rosaleen in, and begin to share their wisdom and knowledge, about bees, life, Lily's dad T. Ray, and Lily’s mother Deborah.